TatsuUkraine/flutter_sticky_infinite_list/README.md

 ## Bugs/Requests

-If you encounter any problems feel free to open an [issue](https://github.com/TatsuUkraine/flutter_sticky_infinite_list/issues).  .
+If you encounter any problems feel free to open an [issue](https://github.com/TatsuUkraine/flutter_sticky_infinite_list/issues).
 If you feel the library is missing a feature, please raise a ticket on Github and I'll look into it.
 Pull request are also welcome.

+## Known issues

+Currently this package can't work with reverse lists.
+I hope I will get enough time to implement this feature soon)